theshying/pub-sub.js/README.md

 ### Introduction

-> event-bus is a ligtweight、none dependence lib, it supports distribution、subscription and offline subscription.
+> pub-sub.js is a ligtweight、none dependence lib, it supports event pulish、subscibe and offline subscibe.

 ### Install